HOW TO USE A KITCHENAID® STAND MIXER IN 9 EASY STEPS

 While it’s tempting just to toss in some ingredients and get mixing, it’s important to understand how to use an electric stand mixer to get the best results.

-This step-by-step guide will teach you how to properly use a stand mixer so you can get the most out of your new appliance and unleash the full potential of your creativity across the kitchen.
+This step-by-step guide will teach you about using a stand mixer so you can get the most out of your new appliance and unleash the full potential of your creativity across the kitchen.

 Place your stand mixer on a flat, hard surface such as a countertop.
 This will ensure stability and help your ingredients blend more consistently.

 Select the appropriate accessory for the recipe you’re crafting.
-Mixing accessories attach to the head of your KitchenAid® stand mixer to accomplish the task you need: stirring, mixing, beating, whipping or kneading.
+Mixing accessories easily attach to the shaft of your KitchenAid® stand mixer to accomplish the task you need: stirring, mixing, beating, whipping or kneading—to name a few.

 You’ll choose one of three accessories: